klopez722/python-challenge/README.md

 * The greatest increase in profits (date and amount) over the entire period

 * The greatest decrease in profits (date and amount) over the entire period

+Results located in analysis

+--PyPoll--

+Created a Python script that analyzes the records to calculate each of the following:

+* The total number of votes cast

+* A complete list of candidates who received votes

+* The percentage of votes each candidate won

+* The total number of votes each candidate won

+* The winner of the election based on popular vote.

+Result located in analysis